herryliq/testlab/README.md

 # Installation

-You must have access to Source and Gerrit.

 * Install the latest version of VirtualBox: https://www.virtualbox.org/wiki/Downloads
 * Install the latest version of Vagrant: http://www.vagrantup.com/downloads.html
 * Install the latest version of RVM: https://rvm.io/rvm/install